 Most Anticipated Part of Running the NYC Marathon

-Setting the goal of running a marathon was part of a greater effort to make a significant change in my life—I quit drinking, started studying for the GMAT and started at Stern, and trained for a 5K.
+Setting the goal of running a marathon was part of a greater effort to make a significant change in my life—I started studying for the GMAT and started at Stern, and trained for a 5K.
 When I began in 2016, I couldn’t run for more than half a mile without stopping.
 On November 4, if all goes well, I will finish 26.2!
 It will be extremely meaningful to me—a tangible reminder of how far I’ve come, and how far I still have to go (though not literally—I’m never running more than 26.2 miles.)

 Proudest Running Accomplishment

 I did my first triathlon in August 2017—right before I started school.
 It was a really special experience, and something I never in a million years thought I would be able to do.

 How Business School Has Helped with Running

 Working full time and going to school part time means that I have a very limited window of time each day to run so, I have to budget it very strictly, and stick to that schedule.